Key Concepts in International Electronic Payments

 Pat ran the International Payments Operation of a major high street bank for over 7 years, but before that covered all the individual components relevant to Cross Border Payments including Liquidity Management, Reconciliations, SWIFT communications and Static Data management.

-There are no available videos from "Pat Curran"
+There are no available Videos from "Pat Curran"